peterconsuegra/countries_regions_and_cities_by_pete/README.md

-# Countries Regions And Cities By Peter Consuegra
+# Countries, Regions and Cities by Pete

 An agile way to implement Countries, Regions and Cities in your project, without the need to create additional tables